Headshot Photography Session FAQ

 + Do you play music during the shoot?

 Yes of course!
 Feel free to send me any playlists or recommendations!
 My speaker is a little weird about connecting new devices so I normally just play it off of my phone.
 I just can’t blast anything loud because we need to communicate and I need to be able to fully focus!
+I also have neighbors we need to be respectful of.

 + Can I take BTS photos/videos in the studio?